Winston sets record, No. 15 Spartans top Wisconsin 67-55

 BIG PICTURE

-Wisconsin: The Badgers shot poorly early and didn’t recover, making just 36% of their shots.
+Wisconsin: The Badgers shot poorly early and didn’t recover, making just 36% of their shots and just 4 of 19 3-pointers.

+“We settled for jump shots,” Gard said.
+“We settled too much for contested jump shots.”

-Michigan State: Winston can get back to playing naturally after looking like he was forcing passes to get Cleaves’ record out of the way.
+Michigan State: Winston can get back to playing his game after looking like he was forcing passes to get Cleaves’ record out of the way.
+The reigning All-America and Big Ten player of the year had more turnovers (five) than assists (four) against Wisconsin.

+“What I’m trying to clean up is the turnovers,” Izzo said.
+“He’s just too good to do that.”

 UP NEXT